-SPECIFIC CRITERIA (-) - --> (+)
+SPECIFIC CRITERIA (-) - ≻ (+)

 Understanding of the question or issue and the key concepts involved

 Program background.
-Provide the purpose, questions and criteria, design/s,
+Provide the purpose, questions and criteria, design/s, ì

-information and sources, measurements and data collection methods.
+information and sources, measurements and data collection methods. ì

 Depth of analysis and/or critique in response to the task

-Program background description and logic model
+Program background description and logic model ì

-Purpose, questions and criteria
+Purpose, questions and criteria ì

-Process evaluation
+Process evaluation i

-Outcome Evaluation
+Outcome Evaluation i

 Familiarity with and relevance of professional and/or research literature used to

-support response
+support response ì

-Use of appropriate models and diagrams
+Use of appropriate models and diagrams i

-Description of the evaluation design/s
+Description of the evaluation design/s ì

-Supporting arguments for decisions made and methods selected
+Supporting arguments for decisions made and methods selected 1

 Structure and organisation of response

-Detailed evaluation plan
+Detailed evaluation plan ì

-Identification of the evaluation questions
+Identification of the evaluation questions i.

-Criteria/standards
+Criteria/standards ì

-Evaluation design
+Evaluation design i.

-Sources of information
+Sources of information i.

-Proposed data analysis
+Proposed data analysis i.

 Presentation of response according to appropriate academic and linguistic

-conventions
+conventions ì

-Clarity and appropriateness of sentence structure, vocabulary, spelling and
+Clarity and appropriateness of sentence structure, vocabulary, spelling and ì

-punctuation.
+punctuation. i.

 GENERAL COMMENTS

-Lecturer Date:
+Lecturer: Date:

-Recommended: /100 (FL PS CR DN HD) Weighting: 60%
+Recommended: /20 (FL PS CR DN HD) Weighting: 60%